Seleah/100-days-of-code/log.md

 **Thoughts:** I learned about how to use `window.confirm('string')`, which was fun, but it took some time to find this solution.

 **Link to work:** [Mock Arcade Game](https://seleah.github.io/frontend-nanodegree-arcade-game/)

+**Update** I finished the project and submitted it for the first time.
+I don't expect it to pass this time, but I will complete some other coursework until I hear back from my reviewer.
+Woo!